Branch and Price for Submodular Bin Packing: Branch and price

 Let \(v_{\mathrm{MP}}\) be the optimum of the master LP, let \(v_{\mathrm{RMLP}}\) be the optimum of the RMLP, let \(v_{\mathrm{price}}\) be a dual bound for the pricing problem \eqref{pricing.ref}, and let \(v_{\mathrm{F}} \coloneqq \frac{v_{\mathrm{RMLP}}}{v_{\mathrm{price}}}\) be the Farley bound.
 Then, $ v_{\mathrm{F}} \le v_{\mathrm{MP}}$, and thus $v_{\mathrm{F}}$ is a local dual bound.

 \end{lemma}

 The computation of the Farley bound requires a dual bound on the pricing problem, obtained using an exact pricing algorithm.
-The branch-and-price algorithm holds a local lower bound $v_{\mathrm{ld}}$ at each node of the search tree.
+The branch-and-price algorithm holds a local lower bound $v_{\mathrm{ld}}$ at each search tree node.
 After solving each pricing problem, the branch-and-price algorithm updates $v_{\mathrm{ld}}$ according to the following rule: